 Internet Explorer (IE) version detection in JavaScript

-- Minification-safe detection of Internet Explorer (IE) browser version with JavaScript.
+Minification-safe JavaScript detection of version of Internet Explorer (IE) browser.

-Exact version of IE can be detected by additional checking of existence of standard global objects added in specific IE versions.
+The exact version of IE can be detected by additional checking of existence of global objects added in specific IE versions.

 By checking existence of these objects and combining such checks when needed, it is possible to reliably filter a specific IE version or a range of IE versions.